 - 1 lemon, peeled

-Cucumber helps to lower blood sugar and blood pressure, whereas swiss chard has phytochemicals similar with insulin, therefore it help to lower blood sugar and fight fatigue.
+Cucumber helps to lower blood sugar and blood pressure, whereas swiss chard has phytochemicals, therefore it helps to lower blood sugar and fight fatigue.

 - 2 large carrots